Thursday, 20 February 2020

 Since the human body can't produce omega-3s, these fats are referred to as ones of essential nutrients, meaning that you have to get them from diet.
 Our body can't make (synthesise) them and we need them to keep us staying healthy.
 If you want your skin to look healthy, you need to consume omega-3s, such as DHA & EPA, as for examples.

 Cholesterols are a type of lipids different from phospholopids.
 They help to keep cell membranes from becoming stiff by preventing phospholipids from being too closely packed together.
+Watch this.

 In addition to phospholipids, cholesterols also help maintain fluidity, minimising the effects of temperature on fluidity of plasma membrane.
 At low temperatures, cholesterol increases fluidity by keeping phospholipids from packing tightly together, while at high temperatures, it actually reduces fluidity.
 In this way, cholesterol expands the range of temperatures at which a membrane maintains a functional, healthy fluidity.